New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays

 The paper is organized as follows.
-In section \ref{effH}, we describe the effective Hamiltonian for $b\to s \ell^+\ell^-$ transitions.
-In section \ref{matelem}, we discuss form factors present in the hadronic matrix elements for different decays along with their decay amplitudes.
+In section \ref{effH}, we describe the effective Hamiltonian and the decay amplitude for $b\to s \ell^+\ell^-$ transitions.
 In section \ref{secHelicity}, we consider the helicity formalism and work out the explicit expressions of the helicity amplitudes for the considered decays.
 In section \ref{physobs}, we construct LFUV observables.
 Section \ref{secNum}, is devoted to numerical analysis, where we also present our choice of the NP scenarios from different global fit analyses.
 The results are summarized in section \ref{summary}.
-Details of the SM Wilson coefficients, numerical inputs, and the technical considerations concerning the kinematics and polarization conventions, along with the predictions of the LFUV ratios in the SM and the NP scenarios are collected in appendices.